|

 just some of the many locations requiring GFCI protection.
 If you don’t

 know the others, you’ll find out what they are in 210.8.
-There are 10 identified in "Other Than Dwelling Units" alone.
+There are 16 identified in "Other Than Dwelling Units" alone (up from the 10 listed in the 2023 revision).
 Many designers and installers try to see where they don't have to install a GFCI.
 But for the small price, a better approach is to use GFCI protection wherever there's a shock hazard for users of 120V branch circuits.
 For example, you don't need a GFCI on a convenience receptacle in a living room.
-Put on there anyway.
+Put one there anyway.
 If you adopt this practice, you'll cover all bases and never inadvertently create a Code violation by leaving out a GFCI where the Code does require it.

 - 210.11.
 Branch Circuits Required.
 With three subheadings,